sayampalrecha/JamesRiverhouse/README.md

 2. For top 5 most delayed airlines, can we identify major reasons and its trend over 6 months, so that it can help airlines to relocate proper resources and improve its operational efficiencies

+3. Which U.S. airports consistently experience the highest cumulative delays across different delay causes (Carrier, Weather, NAS, Security, Late Aircraft) for both origin and destination flights, and how does this ranking vary on a monthly or seasonal basis over the observed period?

 Kaggle Dataset: https://www.kaggle.com/datasets/undersc0re/flight-delay-and-causes/data